BackofenLab/jitsi-instructions/readme.rst

 1. Choose a jitsi server

    https://meeting.vm.uni-freiburg.de/ is the public Jitsi server of the Freiburg compute center.

    Since it's located nearest to us it should offer rather good connectivity.

+   It is also considered the only trusted solution since jitsi currently has no end-to-end encryption (data gets sent over the internet in encrypted form, but is not encrypted on clients and servers, i.e., you have to trust the server admins not to spy on you).

    https://meet.jit.si/ is the flagship public server of the project running the latest code.
 Supports dial-in via phone.